mahmudmardini/mahmudmardini/README.md

 - 📍 Trabzon, Turkey
 - 💼 Software Engineer
-- 👨‍💻 A developer who loves to learn and create new things.
+- 👨‍💻 A Software Engineer who loves to learn and create new things.
 Keeping the good mood and the good code!
 - <a href="https://mahmudmardini.com/" target="_blank">🌐My Portfolio</a>